-Option CT=xxx/yyy/zzz: Pre-assign xxx to CtAmpsA, yyy to CtAmpsB, and zzz to CtAmpsC.
-This is used if non-matching CTs are connected to different phases.
+- Option CT=xxx/yyy/zzz: Pre-assign xxx to CtAmpsA, yyy to CtAmpsB, and zzz to CtAmpsC.
+This is used if non-matching CTs are connected to different phases. - Option TM1: Configure the meter for use with a 10k thermistor between the C and X terminals.
+This will use firmware version 1.20, which is not BTL certified.